thierrymoudiki/thierrymoudiki.github.io/_posts/2025-03-25-conformalize-R.md

 comments: true
 ---

-In the new version of [`misc`](https://r-packages.techtonique.net/packages), we introduce the `conformalize` function (work in progress, along with `predict` and `simulate` S3 methods), which allows you to perform conformal prediction with any R machine learning model.
+In the new version of [`misc`](https://r-packages.techtonique.net/packages), we introduce a `conformalize` function (work in progress, along with `predict` and `simulate` S3 methods), which allows you to perform conformal prediction with any R machine learning model.
 Conformal prediction improves prediction intervals' coverage rate thanks to held-out set cross-validation errors.

 ```R